richard0000/biah_geocode_clinics_python/README.md

 ## How to Use

+Note: The program doesn't work on the bi-employees network.
+You have to run this on bi-guest or on a network with less network restrictions.

 Call Syntax for Geocode: `python geocode.py [API_Key] [input_file.csv] [output_file.csv]`

 Note: When calling `geocode.py`, `check_geocode_errors.py` will be ran